DjikstraCS/CTF-Write-Ups/README.md

 Does this by adding the full file path to **pasted** images.

-Works really well in combination with [LightShot](https://app.prntscr.com/en/index.html).
+Enables great workflow in combination with [LightShot](https://app.prntscr.com/en/index.html).

 ### Install:
 1. Put the script in the root of the Obsidian file structure you want to make Git compatible.